Skip Navigation

 1. Obedience to God is often very difficult.
 What are some things that you know God wants you to do that are really hard?
 What is keeping you from obeying?

 3. Have you ever stopped to think about the fact that God didn’t make Abraham actually sacrifice his son but stopped him before he completed the sacrifice?
-And not only that but that he was willing to take the ultimate sacrifice upon himself to pay for our sins?
+And not only that, but he was willing to take the ultimate sacrifice upon himself to pay for our sins.

 Free Advent Bible Study